MaxiLambda/go-seminar/README.md

 //func(testing.T, int, MyStruct{string, int}, OtherStruct{bool, NestedStruct{string}, bool}, int8)
 ```

-## native-fuzzing, custom-struct-fuzzing and fuzz-headers
+## Comparing native-fuzzing, custom-struct-fuzzing and fuzz-headers

 In the following the performance expressed through necessary time and quality of the fuzzing is compared.
 Time depends on the quality of the fuzzing, as a more refined fuzzer might need fewer attempts to find edge cases.
 But a higher